INSIGHT-Making France work again

 critical threshold below which it risks breaking apart."

-behind as Italy and Spain are pushed by the crisis into profound
+get left behind as Italy and Spain are pushed by the crisis into

 Diagnosing France's ills has created a whole new literary